shabnam-codes/FrameToPhrase/README.md

                                           │
                               LSTM Decoder ──► token by token ──► Caption
 ```
-The encoder is a pretrained ResNet-101 with the classification head removed.
-At each decoding step, the attention layer assigns weights to every spatial location in the feature map — so when generating the word *"surfing"*, the model attends to the water and the board.
-The LSTM decoder then generates the next word conditioned on that context vector and the previous word.

 **3. Training**
 | Hyperparameter | Value |
 |----------------|-------|
 | Batch size | 32 |